 I split the Timeline into two pieces as it had gotten truly unwieldy.
-It will probably be split a few more times.
+So I will probably split it a few more times.

 This Month’s Productivity Killers

 Boldly Reading made me suddenly very, very busy.
-Everybody wants to have their work reviewed!
-Which is terrific, but we had ramp-up time and so things were a bit pleasantly chaotic.
+Because everybody wants a review for their work!
+Which is terrific, but we had ramp-up time.
+Hence things were a bit pleasantly chaotic.

 Will is meant to be a verygood-looking African-American man, and Gibson fits the bill perfectly.